-Environmental Science students take part in core field classes at levels 1 and 2 which are taught jointly by Geography and Animal & Plant Science staff.
+Environmental Science students take part in core field classes in year 1 and 2 which are taught jointly by Geography and Animal & Plant Science staff.
 These field classes run for 7 or 8 days and teach essential field skills and research design.
 There are also two optional field classes in year 3.

 All compulsory fieldwork and core field classes incur no extra cost for students.